Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

-We now derive the conditional bias and MSE of the RV estimator based on general sampling schemes $\btau^T$ with $(M(T)+1) \in \N$ sampling points.
-For this, we define the following two information sets for $t \in [0,T]$,
+In this section, we derive the bias and MSE of the RV estimator based on general sampling schemes $\btau$ with a fixed (expected) amount of intraday returns.
+Our main target is to find an optimal sampling scheme that is efficient in the sense of attaining the smallest MSE among a class of unbiased sampling schemes.

-that are used as conditioning sets in the conditional bias and MSE statements.
-In a similar spirit, we distinguish between sampling schemes $\btau^T$ that are $\Fint_T$- and $\FintN_T$-measurable, where the latter ``realized'' or ``jump-based'' case allows for a dependence of the sampling times on the realized tick pattern of the particular day.
-We correspondingly define the realized IV (rIV) as $\rIV(0,T) := \Stil = \sum_{0 \leq t_i \leq T} \varsigma^2(t_i)$ that can be interpreted as a jump-process based and hence ``realized'' version of the classical IV given in \eqref{eq:IV_TTSV_Definition}.